UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 :---: | :---:
 ![](tutorial/1.png)|![](tutorial/2.png)

-Wrapper scripts (e.g. [Example 1](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_2017MMDD_TxRed_chronic.m), [Example 2](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_michael.m), ...) are useful for recording and rerunning the input parameters that were used (image locations, resolutions, etc.), but not required, as all of this information is automatically saved in the output ```batch_*``` folder.
+Wrapper scripts (e.g. [Example 1](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_2017MMDD_TxRed_chronic.m), [Example 2](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_michael.m), ...) are useful for recording and rerunning the input parameters that were used (image locations, resolutions, etc.), as well as running a subset (e.g. energy and vertices) of the consecutive workflows.
+The vectorization software allows the user to pick up in the middle or re-run parts of the vectorization with different parameters or curations.
+Wrapper scripts are not required, as all of the input parameters and image files and locations are automatically saved in the output ```batch_*``` folder.

 ## Energy Images
 Default energy filtering processing parameters (purely Gaussian kernel) will work well for the images demonstrated here.
 If instead of the lumen, the vessel wall is illuminated, try starting with an 80/20 Gaussian/Ideal mixture, and a 50/50 annular/spherical ratio.